In this section

 Items of significance:

-The increase in odour relates to mechanical failures with the sludge dryer and planned maintenance to the Primary Sedimentation Tanks.
-This has resulted in biological process issues and solids buildup within the system, however work is underway to return to normal operations as soon as possible.
+The increase in odour relates to mechanical failures with the sludge dryer and planned maintenance to the primary sedimentation tanks.
+The former resulted in biological process issues and solids buildup within the system.
+Work is ongoing to return the plant to normal operations with recent improvements to the process noted helping reduce the odour.

 What has been completed:

-The procurement strategy for Stage 2 works (the milliscreening ducting replacement and building air treatment) has been drafted.
+The procurement strategy for Stage 2 works (the milliscreening ducting replacement and building air treatment) is complete.

 What is currently in progress:

-Design activities for the milliscreen ducting replacement and building air treatment continue.
+Design activities for the milliscreening ducting replacement and building air treatment are nearing completion.

 Resource consents